shelly-hub/deep-learning-challenge/README.md

 # deep-learning-challenge

 ## Overview
+Alphabet Soup, a nonprofit organisation needs a tool which could be used to select successful applications to receive the fundings.

-This challenge utilises machine learning method and neural networks to make a model that could give best results for predictions
+Thus, this challenge utilises machine learning method and neural networks to make a model that could give best results to predict future organisations that would be the potential successful applicants.

+The extensive hyperparameters in neural networks is being trial and analysed in order to increase model performance.

 The dataset used to make model prediction is provided in CSV file that contains funding information from more than 34000 organisations.
-Alphabet Soup, a nonprofit organisation needs a good model which could be used to select successful applications to receive the fundings.

 ## Results